 - Map these keywords to available categories on your target platforms

-Several tools can assist with this research:
+Several tools can help with this research:

 - Google Keyword Planner: Provides search volume data and related terms